judithpillado/java-beginner-tutorial/README.md

 }
 ```

-The first time the for loop is executed the variable `i` is initialized.
+The first time the `for` loop is executed the variable `i` is initialized.
 After that every time the termination part is checked until it is reached.
 If the termination condition is not reached the code inside the `for` loop is executed.
 At the end the incrementation part is executed.
 The `i++` is a special notation that increments the variable `i` by one every time it is executed.

-A while loop is a little bit different to a for loop because there is only a termination part in the `while` loop.
+A `while` loop is a little bit different compared to a for loop because there is only a termination part in the `while` loop.
 The initialization part has to be done outside the loop and the increment part has to be done inside the loop.
 An example of a while loop is:

 ```java
 int i = 0;